Bottom Line

-The Snow Peak Litemax is one of the lightest and most compact backpacking stoves on the market.
-This tiny powerhouse can boil a liter of water in just under five minutes, and then it folds away nicely to fit into pretty much any cookpot when you’re done.
-Because of how lightweight and compact the Litemax is, it’s one of the top picks on our Best Backpacking Stoves list.
+The Snow Peak LiteMax is one of the lightest and most compact backpacking stoves on the market.
+This tiny powerhouse can boil a liter of water in right around six minutes, and then it folds away nicely to fit into pretty much any cookpot when you’re done.
+In addition to its lightweight and compact size, it’s stable and has exceptional simmer control.
+Snow Peak has really done an excellent job at squeezing lots of features and a durable design in an ultralight package, thus landing it a well-deserved spot on our list of best backpacking stoves.

 Quick Specs